jfadams1963/Ti_Projects/tiAES-C_version/README.md

 Currently the InvCypher routine (tiAES-C_version/portable/src/decr.c) does not correctly decrypt.
 It compiles and runs without error, but the resulting binary does not match the original cleartext.
 Obviously some work is needed there.

+The portable version compiles cleanly with Clang 16.0.6 on FreeBSD, GCC 7.5.0 on NetBSD, and GCC 11.4.0 on Linux.

 There is not yet a padding scheme in place.
 (See Issues)